-- The San Diego Hotel Guide will help you find the best hotels and learn how to get them for the best possible rates.
+- Use the San Diego hotel guide to find the best hotels and learn how to get them for the best possible rates.

-- Free Stuff: Try our list of fun Things to Do in San Diego for free.
+- Free Stuff: Try some of the activities on this list of fun things to do in San Diego for free.

-- Cheap Tix: See our tips for saving money on tickets to Sea World and the San Diego Zoo.
+- Cheap Tix: You'll find tips for saving money on tickets on these pages: Sea World tickets and San Diego Zoo tickets.

-- Park Pass: If you plan to visit the Balboa Park museums, you can get a pass that includes admission to many of them during a one week period.
-The Passport to Balboa Park is available at the park Visitor Information Center or any of the participating museums.
+- Balboa Park Pass: If you plan to visit the Balboa Park museums, you can get a pass that includes admission to many of them during a one week period.
+The Balboa Explorer Pass is available online, at the park Visitor Information Center or any of the participating museums.

-- Great Discounts in San Diego - and at Home: For deep discounts on bay cruises, guided tours and lots of entertainment and performances, see how we use Goldstar to save money.
+- Great Discounts in San Diego - and at Home: For deep discounts on bay cruises, guided tours and lots of entertainment and performances, see how to use Goldstar to save money in San Diego.

-- DIY Discount Coupons: Go to the San Diego Visitors Bureau website before you go and check for discount coupons that you can print at home.
+- DIY Discount Coupons: Go to the San Diego Visitors Bureau website before you go and check for discounted events and promo codes for activities.

 - Last Resort: Pick up the guides available in hotel lobbies.
 Their coupons can save you at least a few dollars at each stop.

-Read our guide to getting around San Diego to see how much of it you can cover without having a car, then rent for just a few days to see the sights you can't get to any other way.
-You may save money on rental, gas and parking and avoid traffic hassles, too.
+Read the guide to getting around San Diego to see how much of it you can cover without having a car, then rent for just a few days to see the sights you can't get to any other way.
+You may save money on rental, gas, and parking and avoid traffic hassles, too.

 - Find a hotel whose room price includes breakfast.

 - San Diego has lots of good medium- to low-priced restaurants.
-Use them to offset the cost of more expensive meals.
-You'll also find less expensive restaurants in the Hillcrest area, around 6th and University.
+Use them to offset the cost of a splurge for a more expensive meal.
+You'll find less expensive restaurants in the Hillcrest area, around 6th and University.